adithya-s-k/AI-Engineering.academy/docs/AIBreakDown/TRM/README.md

 **Why 2 layers is optimal:**

-The ablation study in the paper (Table 1) shows something surprising: 4-layer blocks get 79.5% accuracy, but 2-layer blocks get 87.4% on Sudoku-Extreme.
-Bigger isn't better.
+The ablation study shows something kind of mind-blowing: 4-layer blocks get 79.5% accuracy.
+2-layer blocks get 87.4%.
+Wait, what?
+Smaller is better?

-Here's why: With only 1,000 training examples (even with augmentations), 4-layer blocks have too much capacity.
-They start memorizing specific puzzle patterns instead of learning general Sudoku rules.
-The 2-layer blocks are forced to compress knowledge more, which paradoxically makes them generalize better.
+Yeah.
+With only 1,000 training examples (even with augmentations), 4-layer blocks are just too big.
+They start memorizing specific puzzles instead of learning how Sudoku actually works.
+The 2-layer blocks don't have enough capacity to memorize, so they're forced to actually learn the rules.

-This connects to the principle that when data is limited, smaller models trained longer outperform larger models trained for less time.
-TRM trains for about 1 million optimizer steps - that's extensive training for such a small model.
+This connects to a broader principle: when data is limited, smaller models trained longer beat larger models trained less.
+And TRM trains for about 1 million optimizer steps.
+That's a LOT for a 7M parameter model.
+But it works.

 **TRM-MLP variant:**